-Milwaukee’s historic Pryor Avenue Well in Bay View is back in service after routine maintenance in mid November.
-The well is located in the 1700 block of East Pryor Avenue west of South Superior Avenue.
+Milwaukee’s historic Pryor Avenue Well in Bay View is located in the 1700 block of East Pryor Avenue west of South Superior Avenue.

 The Pryor Avenue Well dates back to 1882, when it was measured at over 1,500 feet deep.
 The well originally was an artesian well, in which groundwater rose to the surface by natural pressure.
 The aquafer pressure dropped over time and a submersible electric pump was installed in the 1980s.
 The well depth as of December 2014 was 118 feet.
 The Milwaukee Historic Preservation Commission designated it a historic structure in 1987.

-The well was lovingly restored in 2011-2014 by friends, neighbors, the Bay View Neighborhood Association, and the Bay View Historical Society.
-They volunteered their time and worked with a contractor they selected and hired, with the approval of Ald.
+The well was lovingly restored in 2011-2014 with more than $10,000 in funds donated by friends and neighbors, including Donna Pogliano and the late Paul Jakubovich, among others, the Bay View Neighborhood Association, the Bay View Bash Community Fund, and a City of Milwaukee Community Improvement Project Grant.
+The Bay View Historical Society did not contribute financially but acted as a fiscal agent.
+Donna and Paul volunteered their time to work with a contractor they selected and hired, with the approval of Ald.
 Tony Zielinski and the Milwaukee Water Works.
 Restoration of the monument covering the well to its original appearance of 1919 was approved by Historic Preservation Commission.
 The group also restored the Clement Avenue-brick-covered pavement around the well.

 Strontium levels in the Pryor Avenue Iron Well water exceed the USEPA Lifetime Health Advisory Level (HAL).
 You may wish to consider avoiding consumption of water from this source.
 Please read this notice for more information or call the Wisconsin Department of Health Services, (608) 266-1120, or the City of Milwaukee Health Department, (414) 286-3521.
 This notice does not apply to Milwaukee’s treated drinking water.